The catalogs used for the cross-check can be divided into two

 time is given in the line with several asterisks: in this case, BATSE

-was triggered 26 s before the GRBM.
+26 s before the GRBM.

 The burst geometry, according to the BATSE estimate of the arrival